Services for Students

 Participation in athletics at MacMurray is provided equally for men and women.
 It is a supplement to the academic program and is consistent with the overall mission of the College: "[Students'] transformation extends beyond the classroom to the many laboratories of learning and leadership in our students' chosen fields and in conscious integration of students' intellectual and extracurricular lives on campus."

 Athletics provides a learning environment which fosters the development of key social and emotional values such as fitness and physical well-being, hard work and discipline, respect for rules and authority, sportsmanship, team work, fair play, and ethical conduct.
 Moreover, the social interaction which the athletic arena provides encourages camaraderie and the development of lifelong friendships.
 All of these opportunities are provided at MacMurray in an atmosphere where the health, safety, and physical welfare of the student-athletes are of utmost importance.

 MacMurray is a National Collegiate Athletic Association (NCAA) Division III member institution which competes in the St. Louis Intercollegiate Athletic Conference (SLIAC) in all sports other than football, which competes in the Upper Midwest Athletic Conference (UMAC).
-The Highlander men compete in football, soccer, golf, basketball, and baseball, and the Highlander women compete in volleyball, soccer, golf, basketball, and softball.
+The Highlander men compete in football, soccer, golf, basketball, baseball, wrestling, and cross country; and the Highlander women compete in volleyball, soccer, golf, basketball, softball, wrestling, and cross country.

 Commitment to Compliance

 The MacMurray Department of Athletics is committed to upholding the integrity and intent of the NCAA Division III, SLIAC, UMAC and the Institution.
 To promote this commitment, MacMurray College has established a Compliance Office and Program to enhance training, education, policies, and procedures to insure compliance with NCAA Division III, SLIAC, UMAC and institutional rules and regulations.